edgedb/edgedb/docs/edgeql/statements/select.rst

 :eql:synopsis:`FILTER <filter-expr>`
     The optional ``FILTER`` clause, where :eql:synopsis:`<filter-expr>`
-    is any expression that has a result of type :eql:type:`std::bool`.
+    is any expression that has a result of type :eql:type:`bool`.
     The condition is evaluated for every element in the set produced by the ``SELECT`` clause.
 The result of the evaluation of the ``FILTER`` clause is a set of boolean values.
 If at least one value